apache/dolphinscheduler-website/docs/en-us/development/development-environment-setup.md

 ```
     git clone https://github.com/apache/incubator-dolphinscheduler.git`
 ```
-4. After finished the clone, go into the project folder and execute the following commands:
+4. After finished the clone, go into the project directory and execute the following commands:
 ```
     git branch -a  #check the branch
-    git checkout dev #shift the dev branch
+    git checkout dev #switch to the dev branch
-    git pull #sychronize the branch
+    git pull #sychronize the branch with the remote branch
-    mvn -U clean package -Prelease -Dmaven.test.skip=true  #need to compile the necessary classes due to the project use gRPC dependencies
+    mvn -U clean package -Prelease -Dmaven.test.skip=true  #because the project uses gRPC, you need to compile the project to generate the required classes
 ```
 #### Install node